yarrick/iodine/README-win32.txt

 - Exactly one TAP32 interface must be installed
 - The TAP32 interface must be named "dns" and be version 0801
 - Server cannot read packet destination address
-- Server must be run with /30 netmask (really?)

 The following (probably) un-fixable limitations apply:
 - Priviligies cannot be dropped
 - chroot() cannot be used
 - Detaching from terminal not possible
+- Server on windows must be run with /30 netmask
+- Client can only talk to server, not other clients